V. Dokuchaev Kharkiv National Agrarian University

-Kharkiv National Agrarian University named after V.V.
-Dokuchayev is the state/public higher education institution of IV level of accreditation which is subordinated to the Ministry of Education and Science of Ukraine.
-The university is located in the village of Dokuchaevs’ke (the suburb of Kharkiv city), Kharkiv Raion, Kharkiv Oblast.
+The Kharkiv National Agrarian University named after V.V.Dokuchayev is a former state-sponsored higher education institution of IV level of accreditation subordinated to the Ministry of Education and Science of Ukraine.
+Located in the village of Dokuchayivske (the suburb of Kharkiv city), Kharkiv Raion, Kharkiv Oblast, in 2021 joined the State University of Biotechnology (Kharkiv, since 2021) as its constituent part.